Why auto repair shops lose reviews they earned

 Do unhappy customers get screened out first?

-No. Every eligible customer gets the same neutral request — hidden screening violates FTC rules and Google policy.
+No. Every customer gets the same neutral request — hidden screening violates FTC rules and Google policy.
 There is a private feedback path on the request page, but the public review link is always shown.

 We use a shop management system, not Square.
 Can it still work?